 17. WEST On The Green

 Breweries are an excellent option for a reception venue if you’re looking for a relaxed, friendly atmosphere – with amazing beer options!
 WEST On The Green is a beerhall-style bar and restaurant, working brewery and event space in the famous Templeton Building on Glasgow Green.

 Full of distinctive, rustic architecture, the best backdrop to your wedding is in The Courtyard – here a 15ft high wall of glass offers views onto the state-of-the-art WEST brewery below.
 For more intimate ceremonies choose the airy Hop Room, which comes complete with a grand piano.
 And during your photograph time?
 Entertain guests with a brewery tour and tasting.
 The menu is German-inspired with delicious Scottish ingredients: you’ll very much enjoy your menu tasting.

-If you’ve fallen in love with these beautiful Glaswegian venues, make sure you don’t miss the 51 essential questions to ask your venue before you book or our guide to planning a traditional ceremony.
+If you’ve fallen in love with these beautiful Glaswegian venues, make sure you don’t miss the 51 essential questions to ask your venue before you book.